uvaai/pdp/exam/exam1/exam1.md

 # 3. Booklist

 For school, you are required to read books from a prescribed booklist.
 Instead of asking you to read at least 5 books from that list, the teacher asks you to read at least 1000 pages.
 Of course, even though you are an eager student, you don't want to read way too much.
-Write a function `count_pages(book_page_count, read_books)` that, given a dictionary of books (with the title of the book as a key, and the number of pages in that book as value) and a list of titles you have read, can calculate the total number of pages in the books that you have read.
+Write a function `count_pages(books_page_count, read_books)` that, given a dictionary of books (with the title of the book as a key, and the number of pages in that book as value) and a list of titles you have read, can calculate the total number of pages in the books that you have read.
 The function doesn't need to take into account invalid book titles.

     books_page_count = {'Nineteen Eighty-Four': 328, 'The Very Hungry Catterpillar': 22, 'Gulliver\'s Travels': 352, 'Frankenstein': 280, 'David Copperfield': 624, 'Moby-Dick': 736, 'Ulysses': 730, 'Lord of the Flies': 224, 'To Kill a Mockingbird': 281, 'The Picture of Dorian Gray': 272,'The Hobbit': 310}